3 Jars of LifeMel for €120

 Sufferers of Diabetes should consult with their doctor about a slight increase in their insulin intake to balance the use of the LifeMel and/or diet changes such as reduced carbohydrates.
 People who are allergic to honey should not take LifeMel.
 People are waiting for an organ or bone marrow transplant, or those allergic to bee products, should not take LifeMel.
 Pregnant and breastfeeding women should consult their doctor.
 LifeMel is not to be given to children less than two years old.

-There is currently a delay on orders being processed & shipped.
-This is due to COVID 19 and a much higher volume of orders with both us and our carrier.
+There is currently a delay with both our carrier & An Post.
+This is due to COVID 19 and the festive period.
+Unfortunatly this is out of our control.
 We are doing our very best and very much appreciate your patience and continued support.

 Shipping details are here